dfm/emcee/docs/user/sampler.rst

    :inherited-members:

-Note that several of the :class:`EnsembleSampler` methods return or consume :class:`~emcee.state.State` objects:
+Note that several of the :class:`EnsembleSampler` methods return or consume :class:`State` objects:

-.. autoclass:: emcee.state.State
+.. autoclass:: emcee.State
    :inherited-members: